torquE170/Book-Store-with-Python/README.md

    - pip v25.1.1
    - bcrypt v4.3.0 - for hashing and checking clear text password against hash
    - mysql-connector-python v9.3.0 - for connecting to a standalone mysql server
-   - ConfigParser (default Python library) - for parsing a .ini file for some user set config options
+   - ConfigParser (default Python library) - for parsing a `.ini` file for some user set config options
-   - getpass (default Python library) - getpass() for terminal, shoulder surfing safe password entry
+   - getpass (default Python library) - `getpass()` for terminal, shoulder surfing safe password entry
    - uuid (default Python library) - for generating a unique session ID for each user once they log in
-   - sqlite3 (default Python library) - for using a .sqlite3 database file instead of a mysql server in case that requirement isn't met
+   - sqlite3 (default Python library) - for using a `.sqlite3` database file instead of a mysql server in case that requirement isn't met
    - sys, os (default Python library) - for clearing the screen on windows and linux systems when running in terminal

 ## First time use instructions
+- Start the program at terminal by running `py book_store.py`
+- Then look for config.ini and modify `at_cli = 0` to `at_cli = 1` so the terminal clears and hides passwords
 - First time you start the program, it will generate a new database (mySQL/sqlite3 - user choice)
 - It will create a new admin user with admin privileges
-- You will have to log in with user: admin and password: adminadmin
+- You will have to log in with user: `admin` and password: `adminadmin`
 - You will be prompted to change them both